The History of English Dubbing in Rome

 Many were actors – some of them very successful ones who simply did dubbing on the side to supplement their incomes; whereas others were newcomers who dubbed while trying to get their big break.
 Quite a few were singers, musicians or entertainers of some kind, and many supplemented their dubbing incomes through other language-related jobs, such as doing translations, teaching English to Italian actors, or dialogue coaching on movie sets.
 Some did dubbing while on their way up in their careers; others while on the way down.
 Nearly all of them fell into dubbing by chance, with some only working in the field for a while before moving on to something else, whereas others would go on to spend the rest of their lives working with dubbing.
 Common for them all was that they worked long and hard to make thousands of Italian films accessible to a wider audience.
 Their remarkable voices have enhanced countless performances, and without their hard work, a lot of these films wouldn’t be even halfway as enjoyable!

 The big leading men dubbers of the 1960s and 70s were Frank Latimore, Dan Sturkie, Robert Sommer, Bill Kiehl, Ted Rusoff, Michael Forest, Rodd Dana, Frank von Kuegelgen, Roger Browne, Marc Smith, Craig Hill, Larry Dolgin, Tony Russel and Edmund Purdom.
-The great character actor dubbers were Tony La Penna, Edward Mannix, Richard McNamara, John Stacy, Frazier Rippy, Robert Spafford, Ken Belton, Stephen Garrett, Mel Welles, Michael Tor, Mel Gaines, Roland Bartrop, John Gayford, Christopher Cruise, Charles Borromel, David Mills, Roger Worrod, Walter Williams, Marne Maitland and Curt Lowens, while other important players were Frank Gregory, Frank Wolff, Larry Ward, Charles Howerton, Paul Harding Mueller, Hunt Powers (Jack Betts), Alex Rebar, Fred Neumann, Robert Braun, John Steiner, Jim Dolen, Steffen Zacharias, Robert Lowell, Mickey Knox, Cyrus Elias, Rai Saunders, Robert Brodie Booth, John Karlsen, Jacques Stany, Paul Costello, Colin Webster-Watson, Jay Flash Riley, Hal Frederick, Clebert Ford, Peter Boom, Fred Ward, Vic Hawkins, Dan Galliani, Terry W. Sanders, Burt Nelson, Edward Van Sickle, Marvin Drake, James Mishler and John Thompson.
+The great character actor dubbers were Tony La Penna, Edward Mannix, Richard McNamara, John Stacy, Frazier Rippy, Robert Spafford, Ken Belton, Stephen Garrett, Mel Welles, Michael Tor, Mel Gaines, Roland Bartrop, John Gayford, Christopher Cruise, Charles Borromel, David Mills, Roger Worrod, Walter Williams, Marne Maitland and Curt Lowens, while other important players were Frank Gregory, Frank Wolff, Larry Ward, Charles Howerton, Paul Harding Mueller, Hunt Powers (Jack Betts), Alex Rebar, Fred Neumann, Robert Braun, Donald Hodson, John Steiner, Jim Dolen, Steffen Zacharias, Robert Lowell, Mickey Knox, Cyrus Elias, Rai Saunders, Robert Brodie Booth, John Karlsen, Jacques Stany, Paul Costello, Colin Webster-Watson, Jay Flash Riley, Hal Frederick, Clebert Ford, Peter Boom, Fred Ward, Vic Hawkins, Dan Galliani, Terry W. Sanders, Burt Nelson, Edward Van Sickle, Marvin Drake, James Mishler and John Thompson.

 Some of the most famous leading men dubbers.
 1: Frank Latimore.
 2: Dan Sturkie.
 3: Bill Kiehl.
 4: Ted Rusoff.
 5: Michael Forest.
 6: Robert Sommer. |